Antonio Alegre

 Antonio Alegre (August 13, 1924 – February 24, 2010) was a notable Argentine football official.
-He was president of Boca Juniors from 1985 to 1995, and was widely credited with the football club's financial turnaround.
+He was president of Boca Juniors from 1985 to 1995, a period during which the club did not win any major trophy.

 Alegre took Boca Juniors' presidency in 1985 after winning the election to former chairman Alberto J. Armando, and succeeding interventor Federico Pollack, who had been in charge due to the deep financial crisis of the club that included the closure of La Bombonera and a players strike.
-Carlos Heller was his vicepresident during his tenure as chairman of Boca Juniors.
+Carlos Heller was his vice president during his tenure as chairman of Boca Juniors.

 Biography

 Born in Buenos Aires to Lebanese Argentine immigrants, he was affiliated to Boca Juniors since his youth.
 He worked as a construction laborer, and eventually became a prosperous businessman as the proprietor of the Alegre Pavement Company.
 Fond of ping pong, his affable manner helped earn him the friendship of numerous important figures in Argentine politics, including UCR leader (and future President) Raúl Alfonsín, Peronist lawmaker Antonio Cafiero, and numerous members of the CGT trade union.
-Appointed director of the Buenos Aires Province bureau of the National Nutrional Plan by the newly elected President Alfonsín, Alegre was encouraged to run for the post of President of Boca Juniors by influential friends, and in 1984 became a candidate to succeed Federico Pollack, whom Alfonsín had appointed federal receiver.
+Appointed director of the Buenos Aires Province bureau of the National Nutritional Plan by the newly elected President Alfonsín, Alegre was encouraged to run for the post of President of Boca Juniors by influential friends, and in 1984 became a candidate to succeed Federico Pollack, whom Alfonsín had appointed federal receiver.

 Elected, and inaugurated on January 6, 1985, he took office in a moment of crisis.
 Accompanied by his friend and running mate, Credico-op Bank director Carlos Heller, Alegre inherited a financially insolvent football club and a stadium unable to meet municipal safety requirements.
 The iconic La Bombonera stadium had been repeatedly closed for structural failures, and lawsuits against Boca Juniors were filed almost weekly.

 Consequently, Boca, the winners of the Copa Intercontinental and the Copa Libertadores de América in 1977-78, had by 1984 been relegated to 16th place over the 19 Primera División teams at the time.
 Alegre settled 153 lawsuits early in his tenure by mortgaging his business assets for US$250,000, and by lending Boca Juniors US$800,000.
-These and other measures enabled him to recover the club's finances, and to refurbish the dilapidated La Bombonera stadium.
+These and other measures enabled him to recover the club's finances, however La Bombonera stadium did not show any sign of improvement.
 He also announced the sale of land acquired earlier by the team in the waterfront Puerto Madero district, a move opposed by Boca's former president, Alberto Armando.
 The land was promptly sold for US$21 million, however, and Armando's challenge to Alegre for the presidency of the team in 1986 was turned back.